-Hosted by Cranleigh Baptist Church on the 1st, 3rd and 5th Friday of every month.
+Hosted by the Cranleigh Baptist Church every Friday.

 By the Community

-Cranleigh Food Bank is managed and organised by members of the local Churches in Cranleigh with volunteers from across the local community.
+Cranleigh Food Bank is a registered charity managed and organised by members of the local Churches in Cranleigh with volunteers from across the local community.
 Staff from outside agencies are often on hand to offer information and guidance and in emergency circumstances, food vouchers may be arranged during the session.

 The Working Group, overseeing the management of the Food Bank:

 For the Community